Zorica Brunclik: Personal life

-Brunclik was married four times.
-Since 1985, she has been married to Serbian accordion player and music director, Miroljub Aranđelović Kemiš.
-Brunclik has three daughters and one son.
+Brunclik was married three times.
+Her first two husbands were Serbian accordion players Zoran Tutić and Ljubo Kešelj.
+Since 1985, she has been married to Serbian accordion player and composer, Miroljub Aranđelović Kemiš.
+Brunclik has four children: a daughter she gave birth to at 18, a son with Tutić, a daughter with Kešelj and a daughter with Kemiš.

-Reportedly, she was a close personal friend with Serbian politician and wife of Slobodan Milošević, Mirjana Marković, and was a member of the Yugoslav Left.
-Brunclik stated that she and her family faced inconveniences from the protestors several dyas after the overthrow of Slobodan Milošević on 5 October 2000.
+Reportedly, she was a close personal friend of the Serbian politician and wife of Slobodan Milošević, Mirjana Marković, and was a member of the Yugoslav Left.
+Brunclik stated that she and her family faced inconveniences from the protestors several days after the overthrow of Slobodan Milošević on 5 October 2000.
 She has publicly endorsed Aleksandar Vučić.